PatGCaspuenas/MPSIFDpod/README.md

 A directory tree structure of the full repository can be seen above.
 Some remarks about the repository:

 * The `\utils`directory contains all the functions used for the implementation.
 Arrangement of the functions is seen above.
-Functions marked with <font color="red"> red </font>
+Functions marked with <tspan fill="red">red </tspan>
 and an asterisk correspond to open source code from external developers.
 In particular:

     * <font color="red"> Laplacian2D.m </font> and <font color="red"> pIntegrator.m </font> were implemented by Chen, J. and Raiola, M. and Discetti, S. in [Data-driven-pressure-estimation-with-EPOD](https://github.com/erc-nextflow/Data-driven-pressure-estimation-with-EPOD).